yotamc/DoubleClickFix/README.md

 # DoubleClickFix

-This program eliminates unwanted mouse double clicks by blocking similar events in a short time duration (125ms).
+This program eliminates unwanted mouse double clicks by blocking similar low-level mouse events in a short time duration.

 ## Requirements